 Social media algorithms reward predictability.
 Instagram, TikTok, LinkedIn — they all track how regularly you post.
 When you show up consistently, the algorithm learns to expect your content and shows it to more people.
 When you disappear for two weeks and come back with a guilt post, the algorithm essentially says "who are you again?" and buries your reach.

-The data backs this up.
-Our guide on the best times to post on social media shows that accounts posting 4-5x/week see significantly more reach than those posting sporadically — even if the sporadic posts are "higher quality."
+best times to post on social media shows that accounts posting 4-5x/week see significantly more reach than those posting sporadically — even if the sporadic posts are "higher quality."

 Consistency beats perfection.
 Every time.